Have you ever lovingly gazed at your baby once they’ve fallen asleep, and noticed that they like to sleep with their arms above their head?

 And as you can imagine, when this reflex kicks in it can startle your baby and causes them to wake up.

-This Moro reflex is clearly a good thing for parents and babies alike, because it will not only decrease the chances of your baby suddenly waking up, but will also make it easier for them to sleep somewhere other than in your arms or on your chest.
+Sleeping with arms in the air is clearly a good thing for parents and babies alike, because it will not only decrease the chances of your baby suddenly waking up, but will also make it easier for them to sleep somewhere other than in your arms or on your chest.

 2. It’s Comfortable